Charlotte Counseling for Young Adults & Teens

-Worse still, the more you try to white-knuckle it through the pain, the more you worry you may never get out of the rut you’re in.
+Worse still, the more you try to push through the pain, the more you worry you may never get out of the rut you’re in.

-With the right support, you can learn to manage difficult emotions and start living the full, happy, meaningful life you want for yourself.
+With the right support, you can learn to manage difficult emotions and start living the full, happy, meaningful life that you are longing for.

 Hi, I'm Emily.

 I help young adults and teens move from emotional pain and distress to self-discovery, personal growth, and lasting happiness.

 - Feeling trapped by painful experiences from your past